GibusTY/text-BNF-converter/README.md

 Text_BNF_Converter

+BNF, or Backus-Naur Form, Grammar is a form of context free grammar meant to better simplify language syntaxes for human consumption, such as formats, documents, instructions and communication protocols.
+In this program it primarily demonstrates document flow, how text inputs are interpreted via the creation of objects within the program itself.

 The files included here were created as part of a project within my CS 4308 course (Concepts of Programming Language) Each subfolder represents the same project done in different languages.